twelch/twelch.github.io/_posts/2014-12-30-years-dots.md

 # Point 97 and Ecotrust

 For 7 years at Ecotrust I took on and navigated different roles from exploring the deepest depths of the code mines to inspiring teams and clients to execute on grand visions of open source software.
-Together we produced a body of work that allowed a team of us to spin-off a for-profit marine consulting company, Point 97.
+Together we built a foundation that allowed a team of us to spin-off a for-profit marine consulting company, Point 97.
 It was a risk but we took the plunge.

 <figure class="half">
 	<a href="/images/posts/2014dots/djc_Madrona_Software.jpg"><img src="/images/posts/2014dots/djc_Madrona_Software.jpg"></a>